Jan Adam, Netherlands, Europe

 Linette Harriott, Melbourne, Australia

-Senior Consultant, Synergistiq.
-Linette’s client engagement, project and meeting design and facilitation skills have been built over 28 years of working in community and not for profit sectors.
+Linette’s client engagement, project and meeting design and facilitation skills have been built over 32 years of working in community, government and not for profit sectors.
 Her work focuses on ensuring every voice is heard and decisions supporting profound and sustainable change are made using innovative forms of facilitation and inquiry such as storytelling, World Cafe, Open Space and Circle.
 Linette‘s passion is exploring the intersections of power and control in relation to gender, age, sexuality, ability, culture and class through a human rights framework to support structural change.
+She works at the Centre for Multicultural Youth as well as providing training in family violence elimination, school governance child safety.
 You can contact her at firstname.lastname@example.org.

 Holger Heller, Vienna area, Austria